digitalbazaar/did-cli/README.md

     did:example:test:B url https://example.com/
     did:example:test:C url https://example.org/

-The notes data is stored in the `config.json` file in your local DID dir.
+The notes data is stored in the `config.jsonld` file in your local DID dir.
 It can be freely edited as needed.  **Warning**: This file is *not* currently safe to write to concurrently!